yrmvgh/yiufcrawl/FUTURE.md

 There would be a command to display a string, and another to display the contents of a variable (such as, last damage done to the player, or how much health the player has left).
 There would be a command to target the nearest unexplored part of the map.
 There would also be commands that would allow conditional tests to be executed, and then specific "submacros" would handle the result of that test.

-## Remove jobs

-Jobs don't really have that big of an impact on a character over the whole game.
-I think the game would be more fun to push some of the things that choosing a job accomplished into the first few floors of the dungeon.
-For example, maybe there is an increased chance to find an altar vault in the first few dungeon floors.
-Maybe there is a gauranteed manual in the first 3 floors.
-The player then just evolves the character along whatever path presents itself.
-So if you want to play a berserker, you will need to find a Trog altar, and a good weapon, and a shield.
-In the meantime, you have to make due with what you find.

 ## Remove praying